LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

 Using the CLI for Local Operations
 ##################################

 The `atriumdb` CLI also provides commands for working with local datasets.
-You can use the CLI to list and filter measures, devices, and patients in your local dataset.
+You can use the CLI to list data available and export datasets.

-First, ensure you have the `atriumdb` package with the `cli` optional dependency installed:
+You will only need the `cli` optional dependency installed:

 .. code-block:: bash

     pip install atriumdb[cli]

+Assuming you have an atriumdb dataset in the current working directory:

 To list measures, use the `measure ls` command:

 .. code-block:: bash

-    atriumdb measure ls
+    atriumdb --dataset-location . measure ls

+Assuming you have the ATRIUMDB_DATASET_LOCATION environment variable set to the `dataset_location` of your atriumdb dataset:

 To filter measures by a specific tag or frequency, use the `--tag-match` or `--freq` options: